AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 # Time series forecasting tutorial

-_Add description, or link to one, of how to set up software_ We will need:
+_Add description, or link to one, of how to set up software_

+In this tutorial we will get started with time series forecasting using autoregression (AR) models.

+_To begin with, it should be pointed out that with time series forecasting it is often very difficult to achieve relative errors as low as could be expected on many other machine learning tasks._

+To manage our dependencies we will use Anaconda.
+You can get it here:

+https://www.anaconda.com/download/      make sure to get the python 3 version

+Open an Anaconda Prompt ++++

+We will need:

+python

 Pandas